Dan Harmon: Rick and Morty (2013–present)

-Harmon and co-showrunner, Justin Roiland, began developing ideas for an animated show during Harmon's yearlong break from Community.
+Harmon and co-showrunner Justin Roiland began developing ideas for an animated show during Harmon's yearlong break from Community.
 For its fall 2012 season, Adult Swim ordered a 30-minute animated pilot from Harmon and Roiland.
 The pilot, Rick and Morty, is about the adventures of a brilliant but mean-spirited inventor and his less-than-genius grandson.
-The show premiered on December 2, 2013 and was renewed for second and third seasons.
+The show premiered on December 2, 2013, and was renewed for second and third seasons.
+In May 2018, Rick and Morty was renewed for a further 70 episodes after Harmon and Roiland came to an agreement with Adult Swim.
 The series' fourth season concluded in May 2020.
 Harmon voiced the recurring character of Bird Person.
-In May 2018, Rick and Morty was renewed for a further 70 episodes after Harmon and Roiland came to an agreement with Adult Swim.
-In January 2023, Harmon became the sole showrunner after Roiland was dismissed from the series amidst domestic assault charges.
+In January 2023, Harmon became the sole showrunner after Roiland was dismissed from the series amidst domestic assault charges, of which he was eventually cleared due to lack of evidence.

-The Sirens of Titan and Krapopolis
+The Sirens of Titan

-It was announced in July 2017 that Harmon and Evan Katz would adapt Kurt Vonnegut's 1959 novel The Sirens of Titan into a television series.
+It was announced through the online site The A.V.
+Club in July 2017 that Harmon and Evan Katz would adapt Kurt Vonnegut's 1959 novel The Sirens of Titan into a television series.
 As of October 2021, no more details have been released.

+Krapopolis (2023–present)

-In June 2020, it was announced that Fox has greenlit an animated comedy series from Harmon.
-The series will be set in Ancient Greece and is a co-production between Fox Entertainment and Bento Box Entertainment.
+In June 2020, it was announced that Fox greenlit an animated comedy series from Harmon.
+The series was to be set in Ancient Greece and is a co-production between Fox Entertainment and Bento Box Entertainment.
 On May 17, 2021, it was announced that the series would be titled Krapopolis.
-The series will be the first fully-owned new-Fox series.
+The series premiered on September 24, 2023 and concluded on May 19, 2024.
+In July 2024, Fox renewed the series for a fourth season.
+In May 2025, the series was renewed for a fifth season, ahead of the season 2 finale and the season 3 premiere.
+The third season is set to premiere on September 28, 2025.